What is Residual Risk?

 Residual Risk Management

-The residual risk of any business or event can be managed by using either of the following three options:
+The residual risk of any business or event can manage by using either of the following three options:

-- If the amount of RR is equal to or lower than the acceptable amount of risk, then the management can accept the remaining risks and do nothing about it.
+- When the amount of RR is equal to or lower than the acceptable amount of risk, then the management can accept the remaining risks and do nothing about it.

 - If the amount of RR is higher than the acceptable amount of risk, then the management needs to find ways to mitigate these risks.

-- If the amount of RR is higher than the acceptable amount of risk while the cost of the mitigant is higher than its benefit, then it is better to accept these risks.
+- If the amount of RR is higher than the acceptable risk amount while the mitigant’s cost is higher than its benefit, then it is better to accept these risks.

 Why is Residual Risk Important?